 The number of times the system will try to connect to the remote broker in the federation.
-If the max-retry is achieved this broker will be considered permanently down and the system will not route messages to this broker.
+If the max is reached this broker will be considered permanently down and the system will not route messages to this broker.
 Default is -1 (infinite retries).

 The number of times the system will try to reconnect to the remote broker in the federation.
-If the max-retry is achieved this broker will be considered permanently down and the system will stop routing messages to this broker.
+If the max is reached this broker will be considered permanently down and the system will stop routing messages to this broker.
 Default is -1 (infinite retries).

-33.3.
+34.3.
 Configuring Downstream Federation

 Similarly to upstream configuration, a downstream configuration can be configured.
 This works by sending a command to the downstream broker to have it create an upstream connection back to the downstream broker.
-The benefit of this is being able to configure everything for federation on one broker in some cases to make it easier, such as a hub and spoke topology
+The benefit of this is being able to configure everything for federation on one broker in some cases to make it easier, such as a hub and spoke topology upstream-connector-ref

-All of the same configuration options apply to downstream as does upstream with the exception of one extra configuration flag that needs to be set:
+All the same configuration options apply to downstream as does upstream with the exception of one extra configuration flag that needs to be set:

-The upstream-connector-ref is an element pointing to a connector elements defined elsewhere.
-This ref is used to tell the downstream broker what connector to use to create a new upstream connection back to the downstream broker.
+Is an element pointing to a connector elements defined elsewhere.
+This reference is used to tell the downstream broker what connector to use to create a new upstream connection back to the downstream broker.

-A connector encapsulates knowledge of what transport to use (TCP, SSL, HTTP etc) as well as the server connection parameters (host, port etc).
-For more information about what connectors are and how to configure them, please see Configuring the Transport.
+A connector encapsulates knowledge of what transport to use (TCP, SSL, HTTP etc.) as well as the server connection parameters (host, port etc).
+For more information about what connectors are and how to configure them, see Configuring the Transport.